vignif/eng_4/README.md

 # Installation

 This package requires Ubuntu 20.04 and ROS noetic.
-It also depends on the pyhri and hri_msgs packages for ROS4HRI (installation instructions [here](http://wiki.ros.org/hri/Tutorials/Installation%20of%20a%20ROS4HRI%20environment)), and the [play_motion_msgs](https://github.com/pal-robotics/play_motion) and [pal_interaction_msgs](https://github.com/pal-robotics/pal_msgs) packages from Pal robotics.
+It also depends on the pyhri and hri_msgs packages for ROS4HRI (installation instructions [here](http://wiki.ros.org/hri/Tutorials/Installation%20of%20a%20ROS4HRI%20environment)), and the [play_motion_msgs](https://github.com/pal-robotics/play_motion) and [pal_interaction_msgs and pal_web_msgs](https://github.com/pal-robotics/pal_msgs) packages from Pal robotics.
 For pose estimation, this package relies on OpenDR, available [here](https://github.com/opendr-eu/opendr/blob/master/docs/reference/installation.md).
 Note that this implementation has only been tested with the GPU version of OpenDR, using pytorch 1.13.1+cu117.

 For python packages required, see the [requirements.txt](requirements.txt) file.
 Use of a virtual environment, such as [rosvenv](https://github.com/ARoefer/rosvenv), is highly recommended.

 Hardware-wise, this package requires an RGB and depth stream from a camera, such as a realsense D435i.
 The robot controller scripts have been tested with a [Pal ARI](https://pal-robotics.com/robots/ari/).

 # Usage

-In this package there are four main scripts: one for <a href="#pose-estimation">pose estimation</a>, one for calculating <a href="#high-level-features">high-level features</a>, one for <a href="#decision-making">calculating decisions</a>, and one for visualising rosbags and explaining decisions post-hoc.

 ## Pose Estimation

 If all you want to do is pose estimation, you can run the following: